-The Acting SENDCo (Mrs Watts) is responsible for:
+The SENDCo (Mrs Dye) is responsible for:

 - Updating the school's SEND register termly (a system for ensuring all of the SEND needs of pupils at Red Hill Field Primary School are known) and making sure that it contains detailed records of children's progress and needs. - Co-ordinating the support (both in school and with outside agencies) for children with SEND in line with the school's SEND Policy to ensure these children are supported to achieve their full potential. - Organising high quality training to ensure all staff fully understand the needs of pupils and the best practices / strategies that can be implemented in order to support their progress and achievement.
-It is widely regarded that best practise for SEND pupils is best practise for all.

-• Providing specialist support for teachers and support staff when required.
+It is widely regarded that best practise for SEND pupils is best practise for all. - Providing specialist support for teachers and support staff when required.

-The Head teacher (Mr Snelson) is responsible for:
+The Executive Head teacher Mr Snelson and Head of School Mrs Watts are responsible for:

-- The day to day management of all aspects of the school, this includes the support for children with SEND - Managing the SENDCo (Mrs Watts) to ensure that all pupils' needs are met - Ensuring that the Governing Body is informed on a regular basis regarding issues in school relating to SEND
+- The day to day management of all aspects of the school, this includes the support for children with SEND - Managing the SENDCo (Mrs Dye) to ensure that all pupils' needs are met - Ensuring that the Governing Body is informed on a regular basis regarding issues in school relating to SEND

-The SEND Governor at Red Hill Field Primary School is Mrs Anne Senior.
+The SEND Governor at Red Hill Field Primary School is Mrs Kerrie White.
 The SEND Governor is responsible for: